stefantalpalaru/deluge-default-trackers/README.md

 Besides manually creating the default tracker list, you can also load it (periodically) from a URL.

-This plugin is compatible with Deluge 1.3 and 2.0, Python2 2.7 and Python3 3.5+.
+This plugin is compatible with Deluge 2.0 and Python 3.6+.

 ## Installation